Danie1/threads-api/README.md

 pip install -r requirements.txt
 ```

 # Supported Features
 - [x] ✅ Login functionality, including 2FA 🔒
   - [x] ✅ Cache login token securely (reduce login requests / due to restrictive limits)
+  - [x] ✅ Saves settings locally, such as device information and timezone to use along your sessions
 - [x] ✅ Read recommended posts from timeline (Requires Login 🔒)
 - [x] ✅ Write Posts (Requires Login 🔒)
   - [x] ✅ Posts with just text
   - [x] ✅ Posts and quote another post
   - [x] ✅ Posts with text and an image
+  - [x] ✅ Posts with text and multiple images
   - [x] ✅ Posts with text that shares a url
   - [x] ✅ Repost a post
   - [x] ✅ Reply to Posts